-As noted above, in early October 2018, we amended the 10-year non-compete restrictions with the buyer of our former defense division, TDG Acquisition LLC (DBA - Six15 Technologies ("Six15").
+As noted above, in early October 2018, we amended the 10-year non-compete restrictions with the buyer of our former defense division, TDG Acquisition LLC (DBA - Six15 Technologies ("Six15")).
 This amendment allows us to pursue opportunities related to the Company's smart glasses and waveguide optics technologies into these expanded market opportunities related to first responders, US Department of Defense, Security Organizations and the Military.
 Vuzix is now permitted to perform contract work with and sell its waveguide optics and display engines to the largest third-party defense suppliers around the world who wish to incorporate Vuzix near-eye display or HMD technologies into the products and systems that they sell to Military Organizations.
+All these non-compete restrictions will expire on June 15, 2022 and we can directly pursue opportunities with no further requirement to pay commissions to Six15.